ethistan/angular-flask-seed/README.md

 <h2>Initial Setup</h2>

-run `make install` to setup the python virtual environment, install the python modules and node modules needed for running and testing
+run `make build` to setup the python virtual environment, install the python modules and node modules needed for running and testing

 <h2>Configuration</h2>